Bruno-Vasconcelos/Flutter/i_am_rich/README.md

 # I am Rich app
-A simple flutter application that shows a diamond at the center of the screen with an appbat at the top.
+A simple flutter application that shows a diamond at the center of the screen with an appbar at the top.

 ## Getting Started